thoregan/react-redux-universal-starter/README.md

     />
 ```
 This way the component are not loaded in the main bundle, but, when you enter this route.

+#### Server
 We added a polyfill to require.ensure for the server.

 ## How to get redux state inside containers:
-You can make async actions with redux-thunk,and inside each containers you can define the actions you want the server to perform before sending to client with the static 'need'.
+You can make async actions with redux-thunk.
+Define actions to perform on server inside need params of containers.

 ### For server:

 Inside of containers add a static array 'need' with actions to call.
 ``` js
 static need = [actions1, actions2];
 ```
-The server wait for all the promise inside need to be done before sending to client.
+The server call all actions inside 'need' and wait for them to resolve.
 ### For client:

+The code below call actions inside 'need' on the client.
-Add this inside componentDidMount of the container:
+Call this into componentDidMount
 ``` js
 ClassName.need.map(need => this.props.dispatch(need()));
 ```
 !!!
 Make sure to call this only if props are not already loaded by server.

 [react]: https://github.com/facebook/react
 [Redux]: https://github.com/reactjs/redux